lbbdeveloper/guessing-game/README.md

 4. Give hint to users:
     - Users can select to receive hints such as the following:
-        - hint 1: how many numbers the user has guessed correctly in this attempt. these numbers' location does not need to be correct.
+        - hint 1: how many numbers the user has guessed correctly in this attempt.
+These numbers' location does not need to be correct.
-        - hint 2: how many numbers the user has guessed correctly. these numbers' locations need to be correct.
+        - hint 2: how many numbers the user has guessed correctly.
+These numbers' locations need to be correct.
         - hint 3: remove a wrong number from number range, for example tell the user number 3 is not part of final answer, to reduce difficuity.
     - how to achieve hint functionalities:
         - hint 1: return an int from `checkNumberContains` method from GameService class.